 a) Each article is printed in its full form without changes.

 b) You send an e-mail to Patti@PattiWood.net letting us know where you will be publishing the articles.
 Please send us a copy of the article as it appeared or send the link to the site it appeared on.
 This step is very important.

 c) You include the following byline information at the end of each article:

-ABOUT THE AUTHOR: Patti Wood MA, CSP is a Professional Speaker and a Communication and Body Language expert based in Atlanta, GA.
+ABOUT THE AUTHOR: Patti Wood MA is a Professional Speaker and a Communication and Body Language expert based in Atlanta, GA.
 Patti’s clients include Fortune 500 companies, government agencies and associations, and she has written seven books.
 Patti is currently finishing her newest book People Savvy.
 To learn more go to the People Savvy Web site www.pattiwood.net.